msk-mind/datasheets-for-datasets/pathology-data-mining/impact-matched-slides.md

 2. Not all of the slides in HoBBIT can be used for research.
 In practice, roughly 1% of requested slides contain PHI on the slide itself and thus cannot be de-identified for research use.
 This cannot be determined via HoBBIT, and is only determined during data transfer.

+3. The IMPACT samples have been filtered by, SAMPLE_CLASS = 'Tumor' AND GENE_PANEL = ['IMPACT341', 'IMPACT410', 'IMPACT505', 'IMPACT468']